 A theoretical consideration of social movements and their relationships to neoliberalism is an important theme for students of Development Studies.
 The case studies will complement the theory, providing students a comprehensive overview of the conditions of protest in the current global context and the potential for social change.
 Discussion of the various case studies will equip students with the capacity to analyse questions of strategy in relation to political context.
 Students will also have the opportunity to discuss and analyse relevant films that examine case studies.
 Students will conduct field research by participating in a protest or demonstration in London during the course, and undertaking a short practical exercise, either a photo essay or short video of the protest, which they will present to their classmates in the final tutorials.
-This exercise highlights the importance of experience and participation, in addition to observation and analysis of protest movements.
+This exercise highlights the importance of experience and participation, strategy and intervention, in addition to observation and analysis of protest movements.